Financial-Times/origami/README.md

 This is the repository for the Origami components, libraries and apps that make up the Origami Component System.

+## Proposals

+If you'd like to make a proposal for a new component or anything else, go ahead and [open an issue](https://github.com/Financial-Times/origami/issues/new)

 ## Projects in this repository

 This repository houses many projects of different kinds.
 Most of them have